 Tallahassee, FL 32309

 You can also inquire about advertising by sending me an e-mail.
 FPC is a media entity set up as an LLC, so we don't fall under campaign finance laws and contributions are not tax-deductible.
 But they do go to a good cause.

 We'll also publicly thank all of the donors, so let us know if you wish to remain anonymous or pseudonymous.
-Our first two contributions came from:
+Our latest contributions came from:

 Here's the full pitch: